BenchBadr/BenchBadr/README.md

 ## Who am I ?

-My name is Bench Badr, I'm a high school student.
+My name is Bench Badr, I'm a freshmen in computer science at [Western New England University](https://wne.edu).

 ## Competences
 - Languages